Parish Churches

 “Sacred to the memory of

-THOMAS FORREST, ESQ.,
+THOMAS FOREST, ESQ.,

-Donor in prosperity of the Enclosure
+Donor in prosperity of the Inclosure

-in which this CHURCH is built;
+whereon this CHURCH is built;

 and a munificent subscriber